Chapter 148 — Minnesota Athletic Trainers Act

 Disciplinary Action

-The Board of Physical Therapy can take disciplinary action against physical therapists for fraud, incompetence, …
+The Board of Physical Therapy may take disciplinary action against an applicant or licensed physical therapist or …

 148.754